Making submissions and complaints about the taking of water

 These responses to frequently asked questions (FAQs) are designed to help water users and property owners understand their rights and responsibilities in accessing the state's water resources and managing their water use.

-Should you require further information please contact your local Department of Water office.
+Should you require further information please contact your local Department of Water and Environmental Regulation office.

 Why are water licence applications advertised and how do I make a submission?